 |September - November 2015||Consultant-led survey for candidate projects

-Note: all interested parties are encouraged to contact SRTA or the consultant team (see below) to discuss the potential projects.
+Note: all interested parties are encouraged to contact SRTA or Green Dot Transportation Solutions (consultant to SRTA) to discuss the potential projects.

 |November - December 2015||Review and compare candidate projects based on grant program scoring criteria and consistency with SRTA's 2015 Regional Transportation Plan.

 |Present top candidate projects to SRTA Board of Directors.
 Selected projects will move forward for grant application technical assistance|